frankchen07/writing/posts/a product deconstruction of phantom wallet.md

 #### getting started

 Getting started on Phantom is pretty standard in the large scheme of web3 wallets.
 If you're familiar with seed phrases, all you have to do make sure to write your seed phrase down and proceed.
-If somehow you fuck up this step, you still can show your seed phrase in-app later.
+If you somehow fuck up this step, you still can reveal your seed phrase in Phantom later.

 If you're a more savvy user, you might want more security by integrating with a hardware wallet, which at the time of writing, is a feature that is yet to come.